Spring Love in Japan: Blossoms, Love Shrines, and More!

 What is a temple of love?
 It is a bunch of beige, heart-shaped ema boards to write your wishes, just like this picture.

-Love shrines are important for relationships.
+Love shrines are essential for relationships.
 Image via Shutterstock

 The Izusan Shrine in Atami City, Shizuoka Prefecture, is another well-known love temple.
 Visitors must walk a long flight of stairs to reach the shrine on a mountain.
 People love this temple for its stunning views of the ocean and the surrounding area.
 According to legend, couples who visit the shrine together have a long and happy relationship.